bonny/WordPress-Simple-History/readme.txt

 **Advanced Custom Fields (ACF)**<br>
 [ACF](https://www.advancedcustomfields.com/) adds fields to your posts and pages.
 Simple History will log changes made to the field groups and the fields inside field groups.
-Your will be able to see when both field groups and fields are created and modified.
+Your will see when both field groups and fields are created and modified.

 **User Switching**<br>
 The [User Switching plugin](https://wordpress.org/plugins/user-switching/) allows you to quickly swap between user accounts in WordPress at the click of a button.